smic29/planner_app/README.md

     partial: "categories/category",
     locals: { category: self}, target: "cat_list" }
     ```
+- [x] Add task fields for complete by and completed? columns.
-- [ ] Look into the need for being able to delete Categories?
+- [x] Look into the need for being able to delete Categories?
+  - Just allowed deletion.
+Can't see why not.
+- [x] Add default values for complete and finish_by in task model.
 - [ ] Implement tests.
 - [ ] Broadcast tasks?
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category
-- [ ] have `.turbo_stream.erb` files instead of putting them within the controller.
-  - This doesn't look important anymore.
-- [ ] Add default values for complete and finish_by in task model.
 - [ ] Do a check of all routes that aren't needed
 - [ ] Add validation for categories to be unique.
-- [ ] Add task fields for complete by and completed? columns.
 - [ ] Do some pre-final style changes.
 - [ ] Ideas for Task for today:
   - Badges on Categories.